about Science Fiction films or Film in general, it's hard to dispute

 fragile.
 All of the photo etched parts are clearly marked.

-provides not one but three Orion III space planes to depict the
+Plastic provides not one but three Orion III space planes to

 In Arthur C.

-Clarke's novelization of 2OO1: A SPACE ODYSSEY, the space station, referred
+Clarke's novelization of 2001: A Space Odyssey, the

 disk."
-The double-ringed space station in Kubrick's film, now called Space
+The double-ringed station in Kubrick's film, now called Space

-Station V, is scaled to look over twice that size so as to appear much
+Station V, is scaled to look over twice that size so it would appear

 more impressive next to the approaching Orion.